 Full-day Louvre Museum entrance fee: 15 euros.

 The first Louvre (picture) has been commissioned by King Philippe Auguste (picture) in 1190 as a fortress (picture).
-Since 1190, many French Kings, Emperors and Presidents have added their extensions.
+Since 1190, many French Kings, Emperors and Presidents have added their architecturally interesting extensions.

-The Louvre Palace houses the Louvre Museum since 1793.
-President Mitterrand (picture) decided in 1981 the final extension of the Louvre Museum, including the construction of the famous Louvre Pyramid.
+The royal palace houses the Louvre Museum since 1793.
+President Mitterrand (picture) decided in 1981 the final and spectacular extension of the museum, including the construction of the glass pyramid marking the entrance.

-See Louvre in 1500 (Saint Germain des Pres and Seine River in foreground, Montmartre in background).
+See the Louvre in 1500 (Saint Germain des Pres Abbey and Seine River in foreground, Montmartre hill in background).

-Seing the richness of its collections which it is unable to display fully, the Louvre Museum institution in Paris recently decided to open new Louvre Museums.
+Seing the richness of its collections which it is unable to display fully, the Louvre institution in Paris recently decided to open museums in other cities and countries.

-In December 2015, the Louvre Museum will open a spectacular extension in Abu Dhabi, a significant step towards its internationalization as a global institution on the model of Guggenheim museums.
+In late 2016, the museum will open a spectacular extension in Abu Dhabi, a significant step towards its internationalization as a global institution on the model of Guggenheim museums.